sumit1120-max/LIC_exp/README.md

    Connect the source terminal to the ground.
    Set the input voltage by obtaining Vtc curve and Vdd to 1.8 V.

    Using the Formula for Power

    P=vi

    We will get the Values of Id

    Id= 27uA

-we have to get the output current, Id for the given circuits by adjusting the values of L & W of both the MOSFETS M1 & M2 ( Length and Width of the Channel of the MOSFET)
+   we have to get the output current Id for the given circuits by adjusting the values of L & W of both the MOSFETS

+   by adjusting the value of width and length of the mosfet we will get the current Id As length is given 180nm by adjusting we will get width=0.61um this value of width and length is for both the mosfet

+   1.DC Analysis:
+     To perform the DC analysis we have to select the {DC op pnt} in the edit simulation command and run the simulation the figure below is the values obtained from the DC analysis